unreadablewxy/fsve-curator/README.md

-# fs-viewer-curator-extension
+# fsve-curator
-fs-curator extension for fs-viewer
+fs-viewer extension to query and manage collections managed by fs-curator

 ## How to install